The 5 Best Headshot Photographers in NYC — An Honest Guide from a Working Headshot Photographer

 Best for: musical theatre and Broadway-track performers.

 An actor-photographer multi-hyphenate embedded in the theatre community, Michael has had work featured in People, The New York Times, Vogue, Playbill, and the Tony Awards, and created The Dressing Room Project documenting Broadway performers backstage.
+I’m such a fan of his behind-the-scenes photos — they capture such an intimate look into this rarefied world.
 His headshots are rich, saturated, and story-forward.
 If your lane is musical theatre, he’s fluent in your world.
 Michael has a great Instagram where he shares his own journey as an actor, and I think no one has more heart as a photographer than this guy.
 There’s a lot of humanity in his shots.
+If I had my sights set on Broadway musicals, he’d be my pick.

 How to choose from this list

 • Want a warm, supportive photographer who helps you hone your casting and captures beautiful, high quality headshots that express your true inner life?
-That’s what Hancock Headshots will do for you.
+Hancock Headshots is your photographer.

 • Chasing bold, rich colorful shots?
 Jess Osber’s your person.

-• Want pro makeup included, or shooting a kid?
-Curtis & Cort.
+• Want pro makeup included, or shooting a child’s headshots?
+Curtis & Cort fit the bill.

 • Living in the musical theatre world?
-Michael Kushner.
+Michael Kushner reigns supreme.

-Whichever direction you go: book a real photographer and pay attention to how the photographer makes you feel in your first exchange — it’s a preview of how you’ll feel in front of their camera.
+Whichever direction you ultimately decide to go: book a real photographer (not AI) and pay attention to how that photographer makes you feel in your first exchange — it’s probably a preview of how you’ll feel in front of their camera.

 Get in touch and we’ll figure out what your next headshot needs to do for you.